standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

   delayed.
 The list of talks was helpful in finding some of the tools listed on this page.

+Also:
-Also, Martin Nyx Brain pointed me at the CBMC pull request for Rust support.
+- Martin Nyx Brain pointed me at the CBMC pull request for Rust support
+- @matt_dz pointed me at his list of [LLVM based program analysis tools](https://gist.github.com/MattPD/00573ee14bf85ccac6bed3c0678ddbef#llvm---verification)

 ----------------